olovphp/Olov/README.md

 * olov

-Olov wraps your array values with the ` <li> ` and auto escapes the text values.
+Olov wraps your array values with the ` <li> ` by default and auto escapes the text values.
-Olov can also wrap your list items in multiples concentric layers.
+Olov can also wrap your loop items in multiple concentric layers of tags.
 For eaxample:
 ```
 <?php o('page.tags|each:b,a,li'); ?>
 ```